Ua Huka: Geography

 Ua Huka is a shield volcano that was emplaced between 2.2 and 2.4 million years ago.
 It is thought to have formed by a center of upwelling magma called the Marquesas hotspot.
 The island is served by Ua Huka Airport.

 In contrast to the lush, larger islands of the Marquesas, Ua Huka gives a rather arid and forbidding impression, the vegetation is sparse.
 The rugged peaks are not as high as those of the other islands of the archipelago, about 600 m in the west and up to 800 m in the east.
-The highest elevation is Mount Hitikau, at 857 meters.
+The highest elevation is Mount Hitikau, at 857 metres.
 The lower overall altitude means less cloud rainfall.
 Ua Huka has a much drier climate than the neighboring islands.
 A large part of the island is made up of extensive, arid plateaus and deep, fertile valleys in which settlements are also found.

 The coast, very rugged, is not protected by a coral reef, so the strong waves come directly to the shores.
 There are several rocky islets (motus) off the main island.
 Motu Hane ♁♁ is especially spectacular.
 It is a 163-meter-high, sugarloaf-shaped rock cone off Hane Bay on the south coast.
-The island is 410 meters long in a north–south direction and up to 210 meters wide, and lies 250 meters south of the Tekaepa headland, which separates the Hane and Hokatu valleys.
+The island is 410 meters long in a north–south direction and up to 210 meters wide, and lies 250 metres south of the Tekaepa headland, which separates the Hane and Hokatu valleys.

 Geology

 Ua Huka is formed by the northern half of two interlocking volcanoes.

 The first caldera, about 10 km in diameter, contains the Vaipaee valley.
-The second caldera, included in the eastern half of the first, reaches 857 meters at Mount Hitikau, the highest point on the island.
+The second caldera, included in the eastern half of the first, reaches 857 metres at Mount Hitikau, the highest point on the island.
 Its diameter is about 5 km and its age is estimated to be between 2.9 and 2.8 million years old.
 It contains the Hane and Hokatu valleys.

 The island then underwent another volcanic period in the southwest (Tepeopo scoriaceous volcano and Tahoatikihau Hawaiian volcano) dated around 1.6 - 1.4 Ma.
 This shows a long geological activity compared to the other islands, at least 1.5 Ma.

 Tahoatikihau crater contains a fossil lava lake.
 At the western end of the island there are several sea caves.